yoshikiohshima/renkon/README.md

 ```

 In the example above, `Events.or()` is a combinator that produces a
-new value when one of the arguments, in this case, `button` or `timer`
+new value when one of the arguments, in this case, `button` or
-gets a value. `Behaviors.collect` is a combinator that starts from the
+`timer`, gets a value. `Behaviors.collect` is a combinator that starts
-initial value, in this case `[]`.
-When the second argument, in this
+from the initial value specified as the first argument, in this case
+`[]`.
+The combinator uses the second argument, in this case
-case `Events.or(button, timer)` gets a value, which serves as a
+`Events.or(button, timer)` as the trigger.
+When the trigger gets a
-trigger to update the value of the combinator, the updater function as
+value, the value of the combinator is computed by applying the updater
-the third argument is evaluated.
-It is called with the current value
+function as the third argument to the current value, and the value
-and new value, and the value returned from it becomes the new
+from the trigger, and the value returned from it becomes the new
 value.
-(In other languages the combinator may be called `followed by`
+(In other languages, the combinator may be called `followed by`
-or `fby`; is it is an initial value followed by updates.)
+or `fby`; it is an initial value followed by updates.)

 The `button` node is created by the `Events.listener` call.
 It adds a
-DOM event listener (in this case `click`) to the button named
+DOM event listener (in this case, `click`) to the button named
 `myButton`.

-Because `Event.or` combinator "forwards" the value from one of the
+Because the `Event.or` combinator "forwards" the value from one of the
-arguments , the `value` argument for the updater is either a DOM click
+arguments, the `value` argument for the updater is either a DOM click
-event coming from the button click, or a number coming from
+event coming from the button click or a number coming from
 `timer`.
-The body checks the type of `value`, and if it is a number it
+The body of the updater checks the type of `value`, and if it
-appends the value to the collection.
-If not it resets `collection` to
+is a number, it appends the value to the collection.
+If not, it resets
-an empty array.
-In effect, collection gets a new element at each
+`collection` to an empty array.
+In effect, the collection gets a new
-second but reset when the user presses the button.
+element each second but resets when the user presses the button.

 Some combinators have both the "Event" variant and "Behavior" variant,
-whether the value should be available only at the instant, or kept
+depending on whether the value should be available only at the instant
-until it changes again.
-In the example above, `collect` and `timer`
+or kept until it changes again.
+In the example above, `collect` and
-have both variants, but `Events.or` does not have a Behavior
+`timer` have both variants, but `Events.or` does not have a Behavior
-counterpart.
-(At the moment; it could be a kind of select operation
+counterpart. (... at the moment at least; it could be a kind of select operation
-that keeps the last value from whichever arguments).
+that keeps the last value from whichever argument).
 In general,
 anything that is used as a kind of "trigger" should be an event, whose
 value is cleared after the event's time t.
 In the above example,
-`Behaviors.collect` can be changed to `Events.collect` and the program
+`Behaviors.collect` can be changed to `Events.collect`, and the
-would produce the same sequence of output in the developer console; as
+program would produce the same sequence of output in the developer
-the collection value is computed and the console.log line that depends
+console, as the collection value is computed and the console.log line
-on collection is executed at time t.
-But if you want to use the array
+that depends on the collection is executed at time t.
+But if you want
-in other parts of the program at later time, it should be a behavior
+to use the array in other parts of the program at a later time, it
-that keeps the value.
+should be a behavior that keeps the value.

-A constant value is treated as a behavior, meaniing that it is a
+A constant value is treated as a behavior, meaning that it is a
 function that always returns the same value:

 ```JavaScript